 What is the physical description of mountain gorillas? / How do mountain gorillas look like?

-Scientifically termed as Gorilla beringei beringei, mountain gorillas are typically gentle and amazingly shy and calm animals that have thick and long fur and this enables them to live in cooler temperature climatic zones, each gorilla can be identified basing on its nose print which is unique to each individual, adult males can weigh as much as 195 kg with a standing height of 168cm or 66 inches while their female counterparts can weigh 100kg with a height of 140 cm or 55inches.
-Mountain gorillas are diurnal animals as they are very active in the early morning and evening hours which they use for foraging or eating, they maintain a herbivorous diet which consists of leaves, fruits, tree branches and bamboo shoots.
+Scientifically termed as Gorilla beringei beringei, mountain gorillas are typically gentle and amazingly shy and calm animals that have thick and long fur and this enables them to live in cooler temperature climatic zones, each gorilla can be identified based on its nose print which is unique to each individual, adult males can weigh as much as 195 kg with a standing height of 168cm or 66 inches while their female counterparts can weigh 100kg with a height of 140 cm or 55inches.
+Mountain gorillas are diurnal animals as they are very active in the early morning and evening hours which they use for foraging or eating, they maintain a herbivorous diet which consists of leaves, fruits, tree branches, and bamboo shoots.

 What is a gorilla safari?

-A gorilla safari is a type of an African safari for gorilla trekking in Africa, in Uganda, Rwanda or Congo.
+A gorilla safari is a type of an African safari for gorilla trekking in Africa, in Uganda, Rwanda, or Congo.
 On this Africa gorilla safari tour, you get a golden opportunity to trek and see the critically endangered mountain gorillas in their natural habitat from a close range.

 Where is gorilla trekking in Africa carried out?

-Gorilla trekking in Africa is carried out in the three countries of Uganda, Rwanda and Congo.
-In Uganda, you can have an encounter with these magical beings by making a Uganda gorilla safari to either Bwindi Impenetrable National Park or Mgahinga Gorilla National Park.
+Gorilla trekking in Africa is carried out in the three countries of Uganda, Rwanda, and Congo.
+In Uganda, you can have an encounter with these magical beings by making an Uganda gorilla safari to either Bwindi Impenetrable National Park or Mgahinga Gorilla National Park.
 If you decide to engage in a Rwanda gorilla tour, then visit Volcanoes National Park which is located in the North-Western part of the country.
 Congo gorilla tours are done in either Virunga National Park or Kahuzi Biega National Park.